'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 After a uniform of comfort clothes for many days a week, most weeks, it always feels so liberating to dress in what I would do if I could for work every day.
 It makes me feel like myself again.
 Clothes are a very important part of my identity, and for most people really

-Thanks for reading my very personal blog.
+Thanks for reading my very personal article.
 If you got to the end and read it all, I have upmost respect for you.
 Perhaps you are one of those who also suffers and understands.
 Maybe you’re looking for the answers too.
 I believe it’s so difficult to empathise unless you’ve been there yourself.
 Those who know, know.

-As a thank you for reading my blog, which no doubt will only be interesting to those who can truly resonate with it, I’m sharing a gratitude relaxation audio I made which is really good for those of us who find it difficult sometimes to sit up for a meditation.
+As a thank you for reading my personal account, which no doubt will only be interesting to those who can truly resonate with it, I’m sharing a gratitude relaxation audio I made which is really good for those of us who find it difficult sometimes to sit up for a meditation.

-I recorded it a year ago, for myself.
 It’s funny how over the years I’ve become ok with listening to my own voice.
-I think social media has helped us in some ways to feel ok with ourselves as much as it can also be damaging, especially for teenagers.
+I think social media has helped us in some ways to feel ok with ourselves as much as it can also be damaging, especially in some ways for teenagers.
 I feel it’s a tool for however we want to use it, but we need to exercise caution and awareness of our addiction to it.

 So, take some time out with this.